fluxcd/flux2/README.md

 [![release](https://img.shields.io/github/release/fluxcd/toolkit/all.svg)](https://github.com/fluxcd/toolkit/releases)
 ![overview](docs/diagrams/gitops-toolkit.png)

-The GitOps Toolkit is a set of composable APIs and specialized tools that can be used to build a Continuous Delivery platform on top of Kubernetes.
+Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.

-These tools are build with Kubernetes controller-runtime libraries, and they can be dynamically configured with Kubernetes custom resources either by cluster admins or by other automated tools.
+Flux version 2 ("v2") is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.
+In version 2, Flux supports multi-tenancy and support for syncing an arbitrary number of Git repositories, among other long-requested features.

-The GitOps Toolkit components interact with each other via Kubernetes events and are responsible for the reconciliation of their designated API objects.
+Flux v2 is constructed with the [GitOps Toolkit](#gitops-toolkit), a set of composable APIs and specialized tools for building Continuous Delivery on top of Kubernetes.

 ## `gotk` installation